delebash/unreal_map_bridge_backend/README.md

-# Backend Server fro Unreal Map Bridge
+# Backend Server for Unreal Map Bridge

 #### Use real world heightmap data from Mapbox or Maptiler and automatically convert it to an Unreal heightmap image